JStaRFilms/adaptive-study-game/README.md

 ### Configuration

 The application requires a Google Gemini API key to function.
 The key(s) must be available as an environment variable.
-The app follows a clear rule: **it will use `API_KEY_POOL` if it's available; otherwise, it will fall back to using `API_KEY`**.
+The app checks for variables in the following order of precedence:

+1.  **`API_KEY_POOL`**: For one or more keys, comma-separated. **This is the recommended method** for enabling load balancing and failover.
+2.  **`API_KEY`**: A fallback for a single key, supported for backward compatibility.
+3.  **`GEMINI_API_KEY`**: A final fallback, primarily for compatibility with certain development environments (like Vite configs that expose this variable).

 #### Recommended Method (for one or more keys)

 Use the `API_KEY_POOL` environment variable.
-Provide one or more keys separated by commas.
-This is the best way to use the app's load balancing and failover features.

 **Example with multiple keys:**
 `API_KEY_POOL="key_one,key_two,key_three"`